The-Microservice-Dungeon/docs/docs/robot/robot.md

     }

-Items bought by a Robot are behaving the same way as a bought upgrade.
+Items bought by a robot are behaving the same way as a bought upgrade.

 >**POST**